by Sam Leaver-

 Don’t forget to arrange your travel insurance as soon as you have booked your trip.

-We can cover hundreds of pre-existing medical conditions and there are no upper age limits on our single trip travel insurance policies.
+We can cover hundreds of pre-existing medical conditions and there are no upper age limits on our travel insurance policies.

 You’ll receive instant cover should you need to cancel your holiday* and it’s one less thing to remember before you travel.

-Compare prices from up to 48 insurers online in minutes or alternatively call our customer service team (free) on 0800 294 2969.
+Compare prices from lots of insurers online in minutes or alternatively call our customer service team (free) on 0800 294 2969.